gilliganondata/gilliganondata_site/content/about.md

 I've been based in Columbus, Ohio, in the U.S., since 2007, but I lived in Austin, Texas, for 13 years leading up to that and maintain a deep connection to that city (I still have many friends and family there).
 My wife and I fully expect to leave Ohio in the not-too-distant future, but we're not yet settled on where that will take us (we're taking recommendations).

-On the personal front, I've been married since the mid-1990s and have three kids, of which only one is still living at home.
-And we have had 1-2 dogs uninterrupted since the mid-1990s.
-When I'm not in front of a computer screen, I'm in my workshop (woodworking) or on the water in a kayak armed with my Nikon Z6.

 ## Where Does "Gilligan" Come From?

 This is a two-parter: